Fujio-Turner/sg-log-reader-demo/docs/faq.md

 + Is there any configuration to the script ? +

   Yes, there is a config.json file that you can update with things like credentials to a Couchbase bucket.
+Click Here for more details about the config.json file [Install & Config](/install)

-+ Is What version of SG logs will it work on ? +
++ Is what version of SG logs will it work on ? +

   Its been testing with SG version 2.8.x to 3.0.1.
 Sorta works with 3.1.x

-+ Is there any configuration to the script ? +

-  Yes, there is a config.json file that you can update with things like credentials to a Couchbase bucket.

   + What is the `sg_info.log` ? +